 Public Service Days occur on every trash day in your neighborhood during announced dates from March through December.

-For 2017, Public Service Days are in effect Monday, March 8 through Friday, December 15.
+For 2023, Public Service Days will be in effect Monday, March 6 through Friday, December 15.

 On your trash day during those months, you cannot park your vehicle on the street from 8 a.m. to 4 p.m.

 Vehicles parked on neighborhood streets 8 a.m. to 4 p.m. will be ticketed.
 Ordinance amendments, as approved by the City Council on February 25, 2016 allow officers to impose the following violations: first violation $15 (or $7 if paid within three days); second violation (in a calendar year) $30; third violation (in a calendar year) $70; fourth violation – if all four violations occur in the same calendar year, the vehicle will be towed at the owner’s expense.

 Also, you must keep your trash and recycling carts and your yard waste containers out of the street.
 Throughout the year, they should always be set at your curb, not in the street.

 Changes have been made to the ordinances and there is no enforcement during weeks in which holidays affect the trash schedule during Public Service Day season (March 1 through December 17).
 For 2021, that is Memorial Day, Independence Day, Labor Day and Thanksgiving.

 What does the City do during Public Service Days?